 Contact Details: (firstname.lastname@example.org / 01633 644508)

-2) When will my child be eligible for Foundation Phase Nursery (FPN) Funding?
+2) When will my child be eligible for early education?

-Every child is eligible for FPN funding the term following their 3rd birthday.
-The start of each term dates is January 1st, April 1st and September 1st regardless of when holidays start and end.
-The funding available is £7 per session, up to 5 sessions a week (2 – 2 ½ hours per day up to 12 ½ hours per week ) and each session must be on a different day.
-The funding is only available at one of Monmouthshire’s approved FPN playgroups or nurseries.
-Details of these FPN providers can be found here.
+Every child is eligible for early education the term following their 3rd birthday.
+The start of each term is January 1st, April 1st and September 1st regardless of when holidays start and end.
+Early education can either be used at a school nursery, 2.5 hours a day or at a private, approved nursery or playgroup.
+The funding available for private provision is £10 per session, up to 5 sessions a week (2 hours per day up to 10 hours per week ) and each session must be on a different day.
+Details of these early education providers can be found here.

-Please note: You may hear Foundation Phase Nursery (FPN) funding referred to as nursery vouchers, pre-school funding, 3 year old childcare, early education etc. This is all the same funding and in Monmouthshire, the correct definition is Foundation Phase Nursery funding.
+Please note: You may hear early education funding referred to as nursery vouchers, pre-school funding, 3 year old childcare, Foundation Phase Nursery etc. This is all the same funding.
 It exists to provide education to three and four year olds before starting school and is for the educational element only and not for childcare.

 3) What is the Childcare Offer and how do I apply for it?